Locations:

 How can I prevent ankle ligament injuries?

-Not all ankle injuries can be prevented.
-But you can take steps to keep your ankle ligaments safer, especially during exercise:
+You can’t prevent all ankle injuries, but you can take steps to keep your ankle ligaments safer, especially during physical activity.
+Steps you can take include:

-• Avoid uneven surfaces, which can cause you to roll or twist the ankle.
+• Avoid uneven surfaces, which can cause you to roll or twist your ankle.

 • Improve your flexibility and balance.
-Doing so helps train your body to react to missteps or stumbles without putting pressure on the ankles.
+Doing so helps train your body to react to missteps or stumbles without putting pressure on your ankles.

 • Stretch often for better flexibility, and practice standing on one foot for balance.

-• Strengthen your ankles with exercises such as standing heel raises, squats, squat jumps and lunges.
+• Strengthen your ankles with physical motions like standing heel raises, squats, squat jumps and lunges.

 • Strengthen your core to help your body react and change direction safely when it needs to.

-• Maintain a healthy weight to put less pressure on your ankles.
+• Maintain a healthy weight for you to put less pressure on your ankles.

-• Mix up your exercise routine, combining weight training and aerobic activities (cardio).
+• Mix up your physical activity routine, combining weight training and aerobic activities (cardio).

-• Warm up before you exercise, increase intensity gradually and then stretch afterward.
+• Warm up before you participate in any physical activity, increase intensity gradually and then stretch afterward.

 • Wear shoes that fit well.